opensearch-project/documentation-website/_api-reference/document-apis/update-by-query.md

 preference | String | Specifies which shard or node OpenSearch should perform the update by query operation on. q | String | Lucene query string's query. request_cache | Boolean | Specifies whether OpenSearch should use the request cache.
 Default is whether it’s enabled in the index’s settings. refresh | Boolean | If true, OpenSearch refreshes shards to make the update by query operation available to search results.
-Valid options are `true`, `false`, and `wait_for`, which tells OpenSearch to wait for a refresh before executing the operation.
+Valid options are `true` and `false`.
 Default is `false`. requests_per_second | Integer | Specifies the request's throttling in sub-requests per second.
 Default is -1, which means no throttling. routing | String | Value used to route the update by query operation to a specific shard. scroll | Time | How long to keep the search context open.